foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/redguard-barbarian.md

 * **Resist Magic:** *Your Magic Resistance is increased by 25%.*
 * **Fortify Destruction Power:** *Your Destruction spells are 25% stronger.*

-An insanely competitive enchantment slot and you can't go wrong with any option.
+A competitive enchantment slot and you can't go wrong with any option.
 Your bread and butter is One-handed, though, and this is one of two places where you can improve it.

 </details>